 What was the name of the first Game of Thrones prequel?

 The first confirmed prequel was referred to as The Long Night by Martin, but it’s working title during filming was reportedly Bloodmoon.
 The author’s preferred title might no longer be a possibility because the third episode of Game of Thrones season eight was also titled “The Long Night.”
 However, Martin has revealed that a similar title might be considered, saying, “I heard a suggestion that it could be called The Longest Night, which is a variant I wouldn’t mind.
 That would be pretty good.”

-The second confirmed prequel is currently being referred to as House of the Dragon.
+The second confirmed prequel is titled House of the Dragon.

 What was the Game of Thrones prequel release date?

 House of the Dragon is slated to arrive “sometime in 2020,” Deadline reports.